What is the department policy on admission conditions?

 If I am denied by another program, can I transfer my application to the MSDA?

 An applicant who is denied by one program due to limited space may have the opportunity to transfer his/her application to either regular or session of the MSDA program if the session has not reached its admission target.
 The MSDA program will notify such applicants about the opportunity to transfer their applications.
-No additional cost will be charged to an applicant to transfer denied application to the MSDA program.
+No additional cost will be charged to an applicant to transfer their denied application to the MSDA program.
 There is no guarantee that a transfer-applicant will be admitted to the MSDA program.

 What are the differences between Regular Session and Special Session?